mfunyu/traverse/README.md

 4. **Modify Destinations**: Modify your trip by clicking on a destination, making the necessary changes, and clicking save to apply the updates.
 5. **Delete Destinations**: To delete a destination, click the delete button in the modification window or select "remove from route" in the map popup.

-### Search Destinations
-Search for your destination using the search bar.

-### Add Destinations
-Add the destination to your trip by specifying the arrival date.
-You can also add additional information as desired.

-### Modify Destinations
-Modify your trip by clicking on a destination, making the necessary changes, and clicking save to apply the updates.

-### Delete Destinations
-To delete a destination, click the delete button in the modification window or select "remove from route" in the map popup.

 ## Installation

 ### Prerequisites